 - Whimpering while acting lethargic or overly tired

 - Restlessness and agitation

-In severe cases, the dog may become unconscious and sometimes die.
+In severe cases, the dog will become unconscious and can die.

 The severity of the symptoms depends on the level of the blood glucose and how fast the blood glucose level drops.
-If left untreated, a dog showing mild symptoms of hypoglycemia can deteriorate rapidly.
-Immediate veterinary treatment is essential - dogs suffering from prolonged hypoglycemia or repeated occurrences of the condition can have permanent damage to their brains.
+If left untreated, a puppy/dog showing mild symptoms of Hypoglycemia can deteriorate rapidly.
+Immediate veterinary treatment is essential - dogs suffering from prolonged Hypoglycemia or repeated occurrences of the condition can have permanent damage to their brains.

 First Aid for Hypoglycemia in Dogs

-If your dog is prone to hypoglycemia, you should always be prepared to deal with the onset of the condition.
+If your puppy/dog is prone to Hypoglycemia, you should always be prepared to deal with the onset of the condition.

-As mentioned above, hypoglycemia is very dangerous and can kill if left without treatment.
-Immediately veterinary treatment is essential.
-However, before getting to the Vet, there are several things that you can do to prevent the condition from deteriorating.
+As mentioned above, Hypoglycemia is very dangerous and can kill if left without treatment.
+Immediate veterinary treatment is essential.
+However, before getting to the vet, there are several things that you can do to prevent the condition from deteriorating.

-Note: Keep your dog warm because low blood sugar will cause hypothermia.
+Note: Very Important: Keep your puppy/dog warm because low blood sugar will cause Hypothermia.
+This is very important.

 It takes time for Low Blood Sugar to be brought up to normal.
 It does not happen instantly.
 But improvement in the puppy should be seen after 15 to maximum 40 minutes.
 You will have time to get him to a Vet by giving him the recommended dose of white corn syrup or liquid honey.